PacktPublishing/Deep-Learning-with-Theano/README.md

 Chapter 9: selecting relevant inputs or memories with attention mechanism

-For chapters 07, 08, 09, code will be published soon.
-Use the code from the chapter in the mean time.

 [Chapter 10: predicting time sequences with advanced recurrent neural networks](Chapter10/)

 [Chapter 11: learning from the environment with reinforcement](Chapter11/)